nipy/data-packages/nipy-examplepkg/README.txt

 Then::

-   python setup.py sdist
+   python -m build . --sdist

 And upload the generated file for release.